Advice for applicants

 No, we do not currently have a grant programme which provides top-up, bridging or co-funding.

 I used to work at Moorfields and will be presenting research I generated during my time there.
-Can I apply for a Research Travel Grant?
+Can I apply for a Conference Grant?

-No, you must be employed by Moorfields on at least the first day of the conference in order to be eligible to apply for a research travel grant.
+No, you must be employed by Moorfields on at least the first day of the conference in order to be eligible to apply for a Conference Grant.